 Rosie yearns for her human, and sets off to find her, but she and her troupe are relentlessly pursued by the maimed, vengeful Grimfang, leader of the ghostdogs of the Green.
 Grimfang finds an ally in Grip, a disillusioned, abandoned guard dog, and Fleazor, a monstrous sewer rat with a secret agenda.
 In the Green, the shaman Ghost battles for the clan's survival, while Rosie's son, Bigpaw, grows into his destiny as leader of all the clans, forging an alliance with Roak, a young raven prince.

 The battle to save the Green is not over.
-The sorcerer Foxclaw reveals his most deadly plan to destroy the kin, aided by Char, an amitious dragon-queen of a cat, and her ruthless two-legged, Angus McCheney.
-Danger is everywhere as the kin struggle to rise against the evil oppressing them.
-It's their last attempt to manifest the Prophecy and bring about the All-Peace it promises before they are destroyed.
+An evil force reveals its most deadly plan to destroy the kin, aided by Char, an amitious cat dragon-queen, and her ruthless two-legged, Angus McCheney.
+Danger is everywhere.
+The kin rise up for a last attempt to manifest the Prophecy and bring All-Peace to the Green before they are destroyed.

 The trilogy of fantasy novels: My Name Is Red - A Cat's Tale is for young adult and adult reading.
 It carries a message on many levels: as an exciting animal fantasy, a celebration of the sanctity of life, and (despite the fantasy) an honest depiction of the plight of homeless and abandoned animals.
 My husband and I have been doing rescue work for almost a decade and it is our sincerest desire to raise consciousness in our readers about the necessity of neutering pets and the cruelty of abandonment.
 We're not preachers, being guilty ourselves of all the above before we realized the consequences of our actions.
 We're here to share what we've learned.